Architecture Overview¶

 Documents Ingestion: The WorkflowOrchestrator accepts one or more text documents as the primary input for extraction.

-Schema Introspection: The library inspects the provided SQLModel classes (either predefined or dynamically generated) to create a detailed JSON schema.
-This schema is crucial for instructing the LLM on the desired output format.
+Schema Introspection: The ModelRegistry inspects the provided SQLModel classes (either predefined or dynamically generated) to create a detailed JSON schema or Pydantic model wrapper.
+This schema is crucial for instructing the LLM on the desired output format (Standard JSON or Structured Output).

-LLM Interaction & Revisioning: The configured LLMClient sends the prompts to the LLM to produce multiple, independent JSON structures (revisions).
+LLM Interaction & Revisioning: The LLMRunner rotates through configured clients and sends the prompts to the LLM to produce multiple, independent revisions.
 This step is fundamental to the consensus mechanism.